Scope of ASHES

 - Physical unclonable functions and new/emerging variants thereof

-- Item tagging, secure supply chains, and product piracy
+- Unforgeable item tagging, secure supply chains, and hardware-based countermeasures against product piracy

 - Scalable hardware solutions for large numbers of players/endpoints

 - Hardware security and machine learning: Secure hardware implementations of machine learning algorithms, machine learning in side channel attacks, etc.

 - Hardware security in emerging application scenarios: Internet of Things, smart home, automotive and autonomous systems, wearable computing, pervasive and ubiquitous computing, etc.

 - (Physical) information leakage in the cloud